UCL-EO/geog0111/docs/sphinx/018_Running_Python.md

 help(helloWorld)
 ```

+    Help on function helloWorld in module __main__:

+    helloWorld()
+        function to print the string 'hello world'

 In the last part of the file, we provide some utilities that allow the file to be run as a script.

 First, we define a function called `main()` that provides an example of calling the function we have created: